 (2) Remote operation – similar to (1) but where workers are deployed to remote sites.

 (3) On the job training – in service ad hoc learning from doing, generally problem or technology oriented, with an opportunity to try new skills, apply previously acquired knowledge and learn from mistakes.

 (4) Field coaching – similar to (3) but where a worker or a subordinate is assigned a more experienced colleague to have the latter intervene, give feedback, or sometimes even demonstrate and educate the worker when technical gaps arise.

 (5) Communication tool (Objective tracking and communication of mental performance) – allowing supervisor to explicitly and quantitatively relate to the mental abilities and performances of their subordinates, keep logs of such abilities over time, give quantitative feedback, and set periodic goals about these abilities.

 Wearable and embedded sensors are making it possible for workers to be monitored within their surroundings to prevent injury from falls, overexertion, heavy machinery – the list of what wearables allow us to prevent is a lengthy one.
 These sensors can help prevent accidents by monitoring employee fatigue levels and suggesting rest periods, but could also serve as a means of communication between supervisors and their team members as articulated in (5).
 So far, such conditions have been monitored mainly from a physical / physiological perspective.
-With the Mindtooth system, a more complete protection could be achieved.
+With the Mindtooth system, a more complete protection is achieved.
 Complementary to the above, it may also be useful to consider the Mindtooth system as a reference measurement instrument.
 For instance, fatigue determination could be inferred at various degrees of quality using a variety of surrogate measurements such as heart-rate variability or self-reporting by the workers.
-With the availability and EEG device, such measurements could be validated where EEG is used to provide the ground truth.